-- See HS 76 "Foods for Iowa 4-H Fairs Quick Reference Guide" at https://store.extension.iastate.edu/product/6434 for additional information regarding prepared and preserved food products. - Any exhibit considered to be a food safety risk or portray a food safety risk will not be accepted, judged or displayed. - 3.
-Food products/exhibits should be appropriate for human consumption. - 4.
-Food product exhibits must be prepared, baked or cooked using only food grade utensils and containers. - 5.
-Products that require refrigeration will not be accepted, judged, or displayed. - 6.
+- See HS 76 "Foods for lowa 4-H Fairs Quick Reference Guide" at https://store.extension.iastate.edu/product/6434 for additional information regarding prepared and preserved food products. - Any exhibit considered to be a food safety risk or portray a food safety risk will not be accepted, judged or displayed. - 3.
+Food products/exhibits should be appropriate for human consumption. - Food product exhibits must be prepared, baked or cooked using only food grade utensils and containers. - Products that require refrigeration will not be accepted, judged, or displayed. - 6.
 Meat jerky products are prohibited. - 7.
-Two copies of the recipe must be included for any prepared food exhibit; credit the source of the recipe.
-One copy will accompany product to be sold and the other stays with the display of the product. - Preserved foods must include the Food Preservation Exhibit Label.
-Only food processed after August 1, 2020 is acceptable.
+The recipe must be included for any prepared food exhibit; credit the source of the recipe. - Preserved foods must include the Food Preservation Exhibit Label.
+Only food processed after August 1, 2021 is acceptable.
 Current USDA and/or lowa State University guidelines for home food preservation must be used.
 Processed honey must include the Honey Exhibit Label. - Preserved food exhibits must include two product samples.
 One will be opened for evaluation and discarded; the second will be placed on display and returned to the exhibitor.
-All perishable food products will be discarded when removed from display. - Prepared foods should be placed on a firm disposable plate or flat cardboard.
-Place food product exhibit in a reclosable plastic bag with entry tag fastened outside the bag. - Recommended number of items to include with the exhibit: Cookies, cupcakes, bars, muffins, rolls, etc. - four (4) to six (6) items Cakes, loafs, pies, etc. - one (1) whole product.. - 12.
-The use of alcoholic beverages in the preparation or production of 4-H food exhibits is NOT permitted. - 13.
-Baked goods will be sold with money going to Hancock County 4-H.
+All perishable food products will be discarded when removed from display. - 10.
+Prepared foods should be placed on a firm disposable plate or flat cardboard.
+Place food product exhibit in a re-closable plastic bag with entry tag fastened outside the bag. - Recommended number of items to include with the exhibit: Cookies, cupcakes, bars, muffins, rolls, etc. four (4) to six (6) items Cakes, loafs, pies, etc. one (1) whole product.. - 12.
+The use of alcoholic beverages in the preparation or production of 4-H food exhibits is NOT permitted.